Derricks, Barges and Dredges Accidents

 The Jones Act provides compensation to seamen injured through negligence, and permits compensation for past and future pain and suffering, lost wages, disability, disfigurement, vocational retraining, and medical expenses.
 Under the General Maritime Law you have claims for unseaworthiness and for maintenance and cure.
 When you are injured, you have the right to choose your own doctors.

-Stacey & Jacobsen, LLP does not represent Manson Construction, General Construction Company, or their insurance carriers.
-If you need experienced maritime lawyers on your side, contact Stacey & Jacobsen, LLP for a free consultation about your injury claim.
+Stacey & Jacobsen, PLLC does not represent Manson Construction, General Construction Company, or their insurance carriers.
+If you need experienced maritime lawyers on your side, contact Stacey & Jacobsen, PLLC for a free consultation about your injury claim.